kant/hdp-search-spark-recommender/README.md

 * Error: `Missing Required Header for CSRF protection.`

-   If you see this error when trying to create spark session through livy (the cell below), it means that you need to diable the CSRF in the livy property.
+   If you see this error when trying to create spark session through livy (the cell below), it means that you need to disable the CSRF in the livy property.
    ```
    livyURL="http://host name:8999"
    %spark add -s spark -l python -u $livyURL